 The data science and machine learning platform Neural Designer brings together different data types into a single model to better diagnose diseases.

-The aim of medical treatment is to assess which tools better fits each patient in order to survive to the disease.
-Besides, the objective is to determine one or more treatment, whether we want to avoid acquiring a disease or condition, are suffering from symptoms, have caught a cold or the flu, have developed diabetes or cancer, or have injured yourself in an accident or a fall.
+Medical treatment aims to assess which tools better fit each patient to survive the disease.
+Besides, the objective is to determine one or more treatments, whether we want to avoid acquiring a disease or condition, suffer from symptoms, have caught a cold or the flu, have developed diabetes or cancer, or have injured yourself in an accident.
 All of these require treatments.

 Thankfully, a large amount of data is currently available to clinicians, ranging from details of clinical symptoms to various types of biochemical assays and outputs of imaging devices.

 We put up a model to predict the best type of treatment.
-These are some examples of types of data that could be useful to make an accurate medical treatment using machine learning:
+These are some examples of types of data that could be useful to make a proper medical treatment using machine learning: